 Get Enough Sleep

 Sleep does more than just rest your body.
 Sleep has been proven to help your mind align its thoughts better.
-For adults, aim for at least 7 hours of sleep a night.
+For adults, aim for about 7 hours of sleep a night.
 With enough sleep, you will be able to concentrate better and be more productive in the day, allowing you to cope more effectively with stressful situations.

 Occasionally, try and sneak in a power nap during the day.
 You’ll feel refreshed after a 20-minute snooze.
 A short 20-minute nap can help you "reset" so you feel more energised and alert.
 Taking naps also improves thinking skills[1], which means you focus and process information better — napping might give you the inspiration to finish that report you were stuck on!